-- During the month of October, the weather systems that affected the country were the easterlies, shear line, intertropical convergence zone (ITCZ), northeasterly windflow, southwest monsoon, two (2) tropical cyclones, low pressure area (LPA), and localized thunderstorms (Figure 1).
+During the month of November, the weather systems that affected the country were the northeast monsoon, shear line, intertropical convergence zone (ITCZ), easterlies, low pressure area (LPA), four (4) tropical cyclones, and localized thunderstorms (Figure 1).

-- As shown in Figure 1, most parts of Luzon and Visayas received near to above normal rainfall, except in southern Palawan, Central Visayas and some areas in Eastern Visayas with occurrences of below normal rainfall.
-Mindanao experienced below to near normal rainfall except in Basilan, and some areas in Zamboanga City and Misamis Oriental with above normal rainfall conditions.
-Pili, Albay (1,087.9 mm) recorded the highest rainfall amount for the month of October, followed by Daet, Camarines Norte (912.2 mm) and Sorsogon (811.4 mm).
+- As shown in Figure 1, Northern and Southern Luzon received near to above normal rainfall while the rest of Luzon received below to near rainfall except in Batangas with occurrences of way below rainfall.
+Below to near normal rainfall was received over Visayas and Mindanao with some patches of way below ang above normal rainfall near to above normal rainfall.
+Calayan, Cagayan (770.1 mm) recorded the highest rainfall amount for the month of November, followed by Daet, Camarines Norte (670.3 mm) and Virac, Catanduanes (585.4 mm).

 SOIL MOISTURE CONDITION